bruno-chavez/restedancestor/README.md

 You can communicate with the API in various ways, for example going to your browser and typing on your serach bar `localhost:8000`, followed with one of the routes listed on the Routes seccion, if succesful you should see something like this:

 ![browser image](assets/images/browserImage.png)

+There are more complete ways of doing requests to the API, and choosing one depends completly on preference, if you like Desktop Apps [Postman](https://www.getpostman.com/) is a pretty powerful tool, prefer web tools? check [Hurl it](https://www.hurl.it/), like CLI apps?
+[HTTPie](https://httpie.org/) is good enough for the job.

 ## Routes